-Students will receive their SQ results by text or by email.
+Students will receive their SQA results by text or by email.
 The SQA results text will come out to you at around 08:00am, the same as your SQA results email - SQA results day will be Tuesday 8th August 2023..

 By the time SQA results have been released, you should aim to know what your next step will be and hopefully, you will be preparing to start work, undertake further study or to take some time out.

 It depends at what stage you are currently at in your studies as to what your next step within education may be.
 If you have finished studying National 4 or National 5’s further study may be of interest to you.
 Studying Highers or Advanced Highers will enable you to apply for a university place, click and compare universities.
 Both Highers and Advanced Highers can be studied at your school or college.

 Once you have received your results, you should know exactly what university you will be attending, in terms of receiving and understanding your UCAS entry points.
 UCAS will automatically be informed by the SQA of your results on SQA results day, and they will then accept or reject your university choices via UCAS.
 You do not need to inform your university choices directly of your results.
 To see if you have been accepted, you simply need to login to UCAS on the morning of your SQA results, if you have been successful all you need to do is accept the offer and prepare for heading to university.

 Enjoy a few weeks of the summer holidays before getting ready to embrace your next step of education, plan a shopping trip with your parents to get all of the university essentials from saucepans to stationery and if you are moving away from home, it’s a good time to get used to the thought of moving, probably for the first time!
 It’s a big step but also a very exciting time!

 Your university will be in touch with you with any further instructions and to finalise living arrangements, start dates and anything you may need to do or buy in advance for your course.